rage-rb/rage/README.md

 end
 ```

 This all runs in a single process.
-No external queues, no separate worker dynos, no Redis for pub/sub.
+No external queues, no separate worker dynos, no additional infrastructure.

 ## Two Ways to Use Rage